 What happens if I change my mind?

 You have the right to change your mind and withdraw at any time without giving a reason.
-Because the data is anonymous, however, we are unable to delete your responses once you have submitted them
+Because the data is anonymous, however, we are unable to delete your responses once you have submitted them.

 What happens if there is a problem?